arkime/ja4/README.md

 JA4+ plugin for Arkime capture implementing JA4s and JA4x.
+See https://arkime.com/ja4 on how to install and use.

 This software many require a license to use, please see https://github.com/FoxIO-LLC/ja4#licensing and